-At the end of Via Duomo, on the side of the fairway, there are the ruins of the oldest workship building of Magna Grecia: The Doric Temple (or Poseidon Temple).
-Only two columns, some column drums, and a base remain of the ancient building.
-The ruins, which were embedded in other buildings, had been lost.
-The known artifacts traced back to the V century B.C, however, a study on archeological excavations says that there was a temple built by the first Spartan colonists in VIII century B.C.
-The holy site was abandoned in the III century B.C. because of the Roman conquest of the city, but it was used for other purposes over the centuries.
-In the XIX century, the archaeologist Luigi Viola attributed the temple to the worship of Poseidon, but it would much more likely that it had been related with some goddess like Artemis, Persephone or Hera.
+At the end of Via Duomo, on the side of the navigable canal, there are the remains of the oldest cult building in Magna Grecia: the Doric Temple (or Poseidon).
+Of the ancient building there are now two Doric columns plus some drums and a base.
+The ruins, which were incorporated into other buildings, have gone missing.
+The surviving artifacts are traced back to the fifth century BC, but the study of archaeological excavations suggests the presence of a temple built by the first Spartan colonists in the eighth century BC.
+The sacred area of the Acropolis was abandoned in the third century.
+B.C. with the Roman conquest of the city, but it was used for other purposes in the following centuries.
+The archaeologist Luigi Viola in the nineteenth century attributed the temple to the cult of Poseidon, but it seems much more likely that it was related to other female deities such as Artemis, Persephone or Hera.

-Crossing the famous swing bridge, located at the mouth of the navigable canal, you reach Corso due Mari, the largest of Taranto.
+Crossing the famous revolving bridge, located at the mouth of the navigable canal, you reach Corso due Mari, the largest of Taranto.
 From here you can enjoy a wide panoramic view of the facade of the Castle.
-Moving to the North corner you can make a pleasant stop on the belvedere from which to admire the splendid panorama of the inner harbor and the Mar Piccolo delimited by the city skyline.
-Taking Corso Umberto I, you reach the Church of San Pasquale Baylon, strongly desired and built, despite the difficulties, by the Alcantarini friars in the second half of the eighteenth century.
-The old convent now houses the Museo Archeologico Nazionale (National Archaeological Museum), one of the most important in Europe regarding the evidence of the Classical Age.
+Moving to the North corner you can make a pleasant stop on the belvedere from which to admire the splendid panorama of the inner harbor and the Small Sea, delimited by the city skyline.
+Taking Corso Umberto I you reach the Church of San Pasquale Baylon, strongly desired and built, despite the difficulties, by the Alcantarini monks in the second half of the eighteenth century.
+The old convent now houses the National Archaeological Museum, one of the most important in Europe regarding the evidence of the Classical Age.
 The church is the only building left to the friars after the post-Risorgimento suppression.
-The modern facade was realized in 1936 according to the Fascist monumental style, which was close to the classic influences and it is well blended with the internal three naves of the XIV century Today the Church of San Pasquale is officiated by the minor friars.
-Taking Via Pitagora the Tarantino itinerary ends at the Peripato municipal Villa, the green lung of the city, luxuriant with exotic and lush vegetation.
+The current facade was built in 1936 according to the dictates of the neo-documentary fascist style which, in turn, referred to neoclassical influences that make it marry well with the eighteenth-century interior with three naves.
+Today the Church of San Pasquale is officiated by the minor friars.
+Taking Via Pitagora the Tarantino itinerary ends at the Peripato municipal Villa, the green lung of the city, luxuriant with exotic and luxuriant vegetation.
 The villa was built immediately after the unification of Italy by the Beaumont family and passed to the municipality in 1913.

-The Museo Archeologico Nazionale di Taranto is among the most important in Italy; it was established in 1887 as a result of the urbanization of the area east of the Navigable Canal of Taranto with the construction of the Borgo Umbertino.
+The National Archaeological Museum of Taranto is among the most important in Italy; it was established in 1887 as a result of the urbanization of the area east of the Navigable Canal of Taranto with the construction of the Borgo Umbertino.
 This intervention caused the discovery and – unfortunately – also the dispersion and destruction of many archaeological materials from the Greek and Roman city and from the adjoining necropolis.
-Just to protect the antiquities found, the archaeologist Luigi Viola was sent to Taranto who obtained the establishment of a museum in the former convent of the Friars Alcantarini.
+Just to protect the antiquities found, the archaeologist Luigi Viola was sent to Taranto who obtained the establishment of a museum in the former convent of the Alcantarini Friars.

-From 1998 the renovation works led to the completion of the Museo Archeologico Nazionale di Taranto – MArTa with the layout of the second floor of the museum (inaugurated on 29 July 2016).
-The exhibition itinerary, which takes into account the characteristics of the materials of the museum collection and the possibility of referring most of the finds to the excavation contexts, illustrates the history of Taranto and its territory from prehistory to the early Middle Ages, developing diachronically from the second to the first floor: prehistoric and protohistoric period, Greek period (not to mention the issues of dynamic relations with the pre-Roman indigenous world), Roman period, late antiquity and early medieval period.
+From 1998 the renovation works that led to the completion of the National Archaeological Museum of Taranto – MArTa with the preparation of the second floor of the museum (inaugurated on July 29, 2016).
+The exhibition itinerary, which takes into account the characteristics of the materials of the museum collection and the possibility of referring most of the finds to the excavation contexts, illustrates the history of Taranto and its territory from Prehistory to the early Middle Ages, developing diachronically from the second to the first floor: prehistoric and protohistoric period, Greek period (not to mention the issues of dynamic relations with the pre-Roman indigenous world), Roman period, late antiquity and early medieval period.